47Ali/riscv-cpu-fpga/README.md

 # RISC-V CPU (RV32I) – Master's Dissertation Project

 This repository contains my custom 32-bit RISC-V CPU implementation in Verilog as part of my master's dissertation at King's College London.
-The CPU is built from scratch and verified using simulation tools (Icarus Verilog & GTKWave), with eventual deployment to a Basys3 FPGA board.
+The CPU is built from scratch and verified using simulation tools (Icarus Verilog & Surfer), with eventual deployment to a Basys3 FPGA board.

 ---